The /etc/hosts, /etc/resolv.conf, and /etc/nsswitch.conf Files

 On a computer network, every endpoint uses a unique IP address.
-Applications that provide communication between endpoints use these addresses to identify communicating end devices.
+Applications that enable communication between endpoints use these addresses to identify communicating end devices.
 If you want to access a resource available on an endpoint, you have to use its IP address.
-For example, if you want to access a website stored on a server, you have to use the server's IP address.
+For example, if you want to access a website stored on a server, you must use the server's IP address.

 Generally, IP addresses are difficult for human users to remember.
-IP addresses are made of numbers.
+IP addresses consist of numbers.
 Instead of numbers, humans prefer names to identify and access objects on the network.
 Let's take a simple example.

-Suppose, you want to access Google's website.
-For this, you open a web browser.
+You want to access Google's website.
 Google's website's address is available in three formats: IPv4, IPv6, and name.

 IPv4 address: 142.250.195.14 IPv6 address: 2404:6800:4002:826::200e Name: google.com